mlr-org/mlrCPO/README.md

 ## Project Status

 The foundation of `mlrCPO` is built and is reasonably stable, only small improvements and stability fixes are expected here.
 There are still many concrete implementations of preprocessing operators to be written.

+## Contributing

+### Bugs, Questions, Feedback

+`mlrCPO` is a free and open source software project that encourages participation and feedback.
+If you have any issues, questions, suggestions or feedback, please do not hesitate to open an "issue" about it on the GitHub page!

+In case of problems / bugs, it is often helpful if you provide a "minimum working example" that showcases the behaviour (but don't worry about this if the bug is obvious).

+Please understand that the ressources of the project are limited: response may sometimes be delayed by a few days, and some suggestions may not not make it to become features for a while.

+### Contributing Code, Pull Requests

+Pull Requests that fix small issues are very welcome, *especially* if they contain tests that check for the given issue.
+For larger contributions, or Pull Requests that add features, please note:

+1. Adding new `CPO`s is always welcome.
+Please have a look at a few examples in the current codebase (the [PCA CPO](https://github.com/mlr-org/mlrCPO/blob/master/R/CPO_pca.R) and the [corresponding tests file](https://github.com/mlr-org/mlrCPO/blob/master/tests/testthat/test_cpo_pca.R) are good for this, and show that adding a CPO does not require a lot of code) to familiarise yourself with the conventions.
+A `CPO` that comes with documentation, in particular also documenting the `CPOTrained` state, and with tests, is most likely to get merged quickly.

+2. Adding or changing features of the backend, or changing the functioning of the backend, is a more complicated story.
+If a Pull Request is incongruent with the "vision" behind `mlrCPO`, or if it appears to put a large burden on the `mlrCPO` developers in the long term relative to the problems it solves, it may have a slim chance of getting merged.
+Therefore, if you plan to make a contribution changing `CPO` core behaviour, it is best if you first open an "issue" about it for discussion.

+When creating Pull Requests, please follow the [Style Guide](https://github.com/rdatsci/PackagesInfo/wiki/R-Style-Guide).
+Adherence to this is checked by the CI system (Travis).
+On Linux (and possibly Mac) you can check this locally on your computer using the **`quicklint`** tool in the `tools` directory.
+This is **recommended** to avoid frustrating failed builds caused by style violations.

+Before merging a Pull Request, it is possible that an `mlrCPO` developer makes further changes to it, e.g. to harmonise it with conventions, or to incorporate other ideas.

+When you make a Pull Request, it is assumed that you permit us (and are able to permit us) to incorporate the given code into the `mlrCPO` codebase as given, or with modifications, and distribute the result under the BSD 2-Clause License.

 ## Similar Projects